Many nonprofits, agencies postpone plans

 • The Owensboro Ballroom Dance Club has canceled the St. Patrick’s Dance at the Youngman Readiness Center on Saturday.

-• Daviess County Public Schools announced several meeting cancelations for school-based decision-making councils and family resource/youth services center advisory councils.
+• Daviess County Public Schools announced several meeting cancellations for school-based decision-making councils and family resource/youth services center advisory councils.

 SBDM meetings at East View Elementary School, Deer Park Elementary, Highland Elementary School, Burns Elementary School, Tamarack Elementary School, Country Heights Elementary School and Southern Oaks Elementary School and Daviess County High School are canceled.